TahmisZubair/AI_CALENDAR_ASSISTANT/README.md

 ## Technical Stack

 🧠 AI & Agent Framework
-LangGraph: Agent orchestration and memory management for complex workflows.
+ -LangGraph: Agent orchestration and memory management for complex workflows.

-Natural Language Processing (NLP): For intelligent understanding and responses in user chat.
+ -Natural Language Processing (NLP): For intelligent understanding and responses in user chat.

 🔙 Backend
-FastAPI: High-performance backend framework in Python for handling API endpoints.
+ -FastAPI: High-performance backend framework in Python for handling API endpoints.

-Google Calendar API: Integrated for scheduling and calendar event management.
+ -Google Calendar API: Integrated for scheduling and calendar event management.

-OAuth2: Secure user authentication and authorization flow.
+ -OAuth2: Secure user authentication and authorization flow.

 💬 Frontend
-Streamlit: Lightweight and interactive chat-based UI.
+ -Streamlit: Lightweight and interactive chat-based UI.

-Custom CSS: Enhanced styling and UI polish to align with a professional product design.
+-Custom CSS: Enhanced styling and UI polish to align with a professional product design.

 🚀 Deployment
-Streamlit Cloud: Fast and hassle-free cloud deployment, ideal for demos and portfolio showcasing.
+-Streamlit Cloud: Fast and hassle-free cloud deployment, ideal for demos and portfolio showcasing.